 2) Oil- Add a few drops grapeseed, avocado or Eco Chic Movement’s Baby Oil to the bath water to help keep skin hydrated.

 3) Quality Moisturizer- A natural moisturizer that is petroleum, paraben, phthalate and sulfate free should be applied to the affected areas.
 Ingredients to look for are: Shea Butter, Calendula and Aloe.
 Keeping the barrier of your child’s skin intact is very important, especially with respect to the newer theory of “leaky skin”.
 What is thought to happen with leaky skin is that If the skin is raw and broken with eczema, proteins can pass into the bloodstream making the child more likely to develop food allergies.
-It is a good idea to use a good barrier cream all over the body, like Eco Chic Movement’s Body Butter and to use the Skin Conditions Cream, which is anti-inflammatory, anti-itch, and wound healing for spot treating the eczema.
+It is a good idea to use a good barrier cream all over the body, like Eco Chic Movement’s Body Butter and to use the Skin Conditioning Cream, to strengthen and repair dry skin.

 4) Steroid Creams- Steroid creams, also known as hydrocortisone, work by reducing the inflammation in the skin.
 They can be useful to provide temporary relief if the eczema is quite severe.
 The problem with steroid creams lies in their long-term use.
 When someone stops using steroid creams, their eczema tends to come back worse then it was before.
 These creams also have a side effect of thinning the skin over time with repetitive usage.